Literacy Page and Resources

 At the end of each half term the children will be assessed again to check progress.
 They will then be re-grouped to ensure that they are being sufficiently challenged and supported.
 If children are not making expected progress they will access tailored ‘catch-up’ sessions.

-Our daily RWI lessons start as shorter sessions for our children in reception and develop into hour long lessons that incorporate a guided reading lesson.
+Our daily RWI lessons start as shorter sessions for our children in reception and develop into hour long lessons that incorporate elements of guided reading.
 RWI books are used which match children's phonic knowledge.
 Within these lessons children will also engage in writing activities to develop Spelling, Punctuation and Grammar (SPAG) skills along with activities that develop reading comprehension.

 From reception to Key Stage 1 (Year 1 and 2) children continue to learn the phonemes (letter sounds) including when sounds are represented by 2 letters (digraphs) or 3 letters (trigraphs).
 In the RWI programme these are known as ‘Special Friends’.
 As children move through the scheme they will be taught that some sounds can be written in different ways.